-When refining your scratching there are multiple things to keep in mind, but the most important thing is thinking about what your biggest problem is with the particular aspect of scratching you're working on.
+When refining your scratching there are multiple things to keep in mind.
+However, what’s most important is your biggest problem with what you're working on.
 Sometimes this can be clear as day and other times it will not be so obvious.
-Two things you can focus on that will make this task easier are to decide what you ultimately want the thing you're working on to sound like and what you're doing that's preventing you from achieving your desired result.
-As mentioned this will not always be easy, but by investing time to figure it out you increase your odds greatly to getting the issue resolved.
+There are two things you can focus on that will make this task easier.
+First, decide what you want the thing you're working on to sound like.
+Second, figure out what's preventing you from achieving that result.
+As mentioned, this won’t always be easy, but by investing time to figure it out, you greatly increase your odds of getting the issue resolved.

-Once you have gotten past it you will want to look at what the next biggest issue is and repeat the process outlined above.
-Once you get that achieved you will continue tackling the next biggest issue until you have arrived at mastering that aspect of your scratching.
+Once resolved, you’ll determine the next biggest issue and repeat the process outlined above.
+Once that’s achieved, you’ll continue tackling the next biggest issue until you have arrived at mastering that part of your scratching.

 Don't Lose Yourself!

-I must warn you that I am not saying to take this approach with just one challenge within your scratching at the expense of everything else you know or new things you want to learn.
+I must warn you, I’m not saying to use this strategy at the expense of everything else you know, or new things you want to learn.
 Doing so would be just as detrimental as doing nothing but learning new things.
 There has to be a balance, so I recommend singling out a handful of what you know and refining those things.
 You can have different priorities on a daily basis.

 On day one you could try focusing on refining just a few things.
 On day two you could focus on a few others and so on.
 You could even have a day reserved solely for working on new things as well, but I would recommend you make that about 20% maximum of your weekly practice time.

 Figuring out, understanding and staying on top of your priorities is the best way to ensure that you get the most out of scratching with the least amount of effort.
-Otherwise you will fall into the trap of spending many hours, weeks, months and even years focusing on the wrong things and improving at a much slower rate than anyone would ever care to progress at.
-I really doubt you want such a poor outcome for yourself so be sure to stay aware of the actions you're taking.
+Otherwise you’ll fall into the trap of spending many hours, weeks, months and even years focusing on the wrong things and improving at a much slower rate than anyone wants.
+I really doubt you want such a poor outcome for yourself, so be sure to stay aware of the actions you're taking.

 When Nothing Seems to Work

-You may find yourself getting stuck on something because you are either unable to discover what is wrong or you are really unsure about how to get past what is holding you back.
+You may find yourself getting stuck on something because you’re either unable to discover what’s wrong, or you’re unsure how to get past what’s holding you back.
 In situations like this the most effective thing you can do is seek outside advice.
 A qualified scratch instructor or high quality scratch instructional material authored by such a person is your best choice and will be invaluable in your quest to achieve your goals.